sean-tests/kazoo/applications/webhooks/doc/events/notifications/README.md

 # Notification events

-Fire a webhook when a notification event is triggered in Kazoo.
+This events will fire when a notification event is triggered in Kazoo.
+These are the same notifications as those Email notifications you can get from Branding application.

+Please note that most of the fields should be present on all payloads, but they could also be missing base on the available information.

 ## Info